jpmvferreira/gwcatalog/README.md

 $ gwc debug MBHB --error
 ```

-Where the same applies for the BNSs, all you have to do is replace MBHB by BNS where appropriate.
+Where the same applies for BNS and LIGO, all you have to do is replace MBHB by BNS or LIGO where appropriate.
+Because GWTC includes real data there is no underlying distribution.

 ## References